 ALTA 2020 Online was a unique and fantastic event!
 Three action packed weeks with 100 presentations, 6 short courses, 3 webinars, 2 social events and a virtual exhibition.
 Please enjoy the conference report below and we hope to see you all next year at ALTA 2021, our 26th annual event.

-All opening and keynote videos and papers will be available from the ALTA Free Library.
-For the first time, panel discussion recordings will be made available to the industry.
+All opening and keynote videos and papers are now available from the ALTA Free Library and for the first time, panel discussion recordings are available to the industry.
 Conference proceedings are now available for purchase with immediate download.

 ALTA 2020 Online, our 25th anniversary and first online event, attracted a record attendance of 650 participants from 48 countries.
 The conference was held over three weeks, from 9-27 November to suit the online format.

 It featured one of our best technical programs over the five conferences reflecting the core ALTA focus of innovation.
 The five keynote addresses were outstanding with senior industry identities addressing key industry technical topics.
 Our trademark panels were better than ever and the three additional short courses were a first-class addition to our program.

 We thank each of our opening speakers, keynote speakers and presenters, with a special shout-out to those who participated from other time zones.
 We also thank our exhibitors, sponsors, co-sponsors and partners who made the journey with us transitioning to the virtual world, after the postponement of our regular face-to-face conference in May.